sokolj1/minimal-mistakes/_posts/2018-03-16-K-Means-Clustering-Implementation.md

 ---

-## Step by step how to build the renowned unsupervised machine learning algorithm from scratch
+## How to build the renowned unsupervised machine learning algorithm from scratch

 K-means Clustering is a type of unsupervised (no labeled data necessary) machine learning algorithm that determines optimal grouping, or clustering, amongst a dataset.
 This method is a great way to find patterns in your data.
 For instance, let's say you're working with the [Pokemon dataset](https://www.kaggle.com/abcsds/pokemon/data) by Alberto Barradas derived from the original Pokemon games (Gold, Silver, Ruby, Sapphire, etc):